 Impacts of Loudoun’s Data Center Industry

 Loudoun is widely considered the “data center capital of the world”, hosting over 30 million currently operational data center square feet with another 5 million under development.
-While the County coffers have been enriched by the property taxes from data center construction, only recently have we begun to realize the externalized cost of our heavy investment in this industry.
+While the County coffers have been enriched by the property taxes from data center construction, only recently have Loudoun’s citizens and leaders begun to realize the externalized cost of our heavy investment in this industry.

 Power

-- Data center facilities are placing a significant strain on the local power grid.
+- Data center facilities are already placing a significant strain on the local power grid.

 - New high-voltage transmission lines through our towns and neighborhoods are required to bring the power to these data center facilities.